xho95/xho95.github.io/_posts/2016-06-06-Collection-Types.md

 ```

 * **subscript syntax** : to change a range of values at once
-    * even if the replacement set of values has a differenct length
+    * even if the replacement set of values has a different length

 ```swift
 shoppingList_2[4...6] = ["Bananas", "Apples"]